-Photocopy the plant and animal sheets included and cut along the dotted lines.
+Photocopy the plant and animal sheets (AFTER PAGE 4) and cut along the dotted lines.
 Have the kids choose one card each and tape or pin it to the front of their shirts.
 (Be sure that someone is the "sun.")
 Form a circle, with the sun standing at the center.
 Have every child introduce themselves as the plant or animal they represent.
-Ask the kids:
+ASK THE KIDS:

 - Who in the circle would I give my energy to?
-(Who might eat me?) - Who in the circle could give me energy?
-(Whom could I eat?)
+(WHO MIGHT EAT ME?) - Who in the circle could give me energy?
+(WHOM COULD | EAT?)